dimview/magnetophon/README.md

 ## Notification Algorithm

 magnetophon maintains running estimate of duty cycle using exponential smoothing.
-Smoothing factor is by default set to 1/100 s-1, so it takes approximately 300 seconds of uninterrupted audio to bring duty cycle estimate from 0 to approximately 0.95.
+Smoothing factor is by default set to 1/100 s<sup>-1</sup>, so it takes approximately 300 seconds of uninterrupted audio to bring duty cycle estimate from 0 to 0.95.
 If average transmission lengths are much longer or much shorter, time constant (reciprocal of smoothing factor) can be specified in command line.